rickshory/vegnab-blog/index.md

 ---
 title: Welcome to the VegNab blog
 ---
-After a long hiatus, VegNab is back as a web app.
+VegNab is for nabbing vegetation data.